randlabs/algorand-windows-node/README.md

 * A shortcut to the configuration text file.
 * A shortcut to watch the node status in realtime.

-## Configuration
+## Manual Configuration

 Please click  the "Configuration" shortcut in your Start Menu, under the "Algorand Node" group, to start the proper `config.json` file.
-You need at least to modify two entries for a successful bootup of your node:

-* `DNSBootstrapID`:  set to `betanet.algorand.network`, `mainnet.algorand.network` or `testnet.algorand.network` depending on your chosen node network type.
-* `EndpointAddress `: set to local host and port you would like to use (`127.0.0.1:8080` for example).
-Keep in mind that you may need to setup your firewall depending on the port number.

-Save the configuration file.

 ## Usage